r00tk1d/experiments_master_mp_dilation/README.md

 7. `cd stumpy_master_mp_dilation`
 8. `pip install --editable .`
 9. Install Jupyter Kernel (`conda install -n myenv ipykernel --update-deps --force-reinstall`)
+10. Download the UCR Time Series Classification Archive and unpack it in the root directory

 ## Good to Know ##
 If you make chances in stumpy, restart the jupyter kernel to apply the changes and use them in the jupyter notebook